patrick-mcgreal-dev/cv/README.md

 My own [simple-ssg](https://github.com/patrick-mcgreal-dev/simple-ssg) module does most of the heavy lifting, and saves the processed files into [the docs folder](https://github.com/patrick-mcgreal-dev/cv/tree/master/docs).

-GitHub pages automcatically picks up and serves up any files in this folder.
+GitHub pages automatically picks up and serves up any files in this folder.